winton/typectl/README.md

 ## All

-The `all` function creates a function that allows you to execute functions in parallel, while retaining type safety on the inputs and ouputs.
+The `all` function is a factory for executing functions in parallel, retaining type safety on arguments and return values.

 ```typescript
 import { all } from "typectl"